-The School of Information at Kent State University is pleased to offer graduate assistantships to students with a variety of skills and professional interests.
+The School of Information at Kent State University is pleased to offer student worker positions with a variety of skills and professional interests.

-Each graduate assistant is assigned to two faculty members at either the Kent Campus or Columbus site and must work a total of 20 hours per week for 15 weeks.
+Each graduate assistant is assigned to two faculty members and must work a total of 20 hours per week for 15 weeks.
 In exchange, students receive full tuition remission, a small stipend and 70 percent of the student's health insurance.
 Appointments are typically made for one academic year, beginning with the fall semester, but may also continue through the summer semester.